Healthy Leftovers Your Dog Will Love

 Which Table Scraps Are Bad for My Dog?

-- Anything with a lot of onions: You may have forgotten about the onions by the time it is time to feed your dog.
-Feeding onions can cause severe anemia.
+- Anything with a lot of onions: You may have forgotten about the onions by the time you feed your dog.
+Feeding onions to dogs can cause severe anemia.

 - Anything with artificial sweeteners like xylitol: There are a lot of recipes out there that use artificial sweeteners in place of sugar.
 A small amount of xylitol is enough to kill your dog.
-Some others may cause problems but have not been tested.
+Some other artificial sweeteners may cause problems but have not been tested.

 - Anything with grapes and raisins: If you are making a salad with apples and carrots, your dog will probably like it.
 If you have thrown raisins on top, avoid it.

 - Leftover chocolate cake, chocolate pie, and even chocolate chip cookies can be toxic.
 All toxins are only poisonous if given in excess, but you are best off to just avoid them.

 Why Have I Been Told to Never Feed My Dog Leftovers?